-Low vision is a term commonly used among eye care professionals to mean partial sight, or sight that isn’t fully correctable with surgery, pharmaceuticals, contact lenses or glasses.
+Low vision is a term commonly used eye care professionals to mean partial sight or sight that isn’t fully corrected even with regular glasses, contact lenses, medicine or surgery.
 Low vision includes moderate vision impairment, such as tunnel vision or blind spots.
 It also includes legal blindness and almost total blindness.

 The eyesight of a person with low vision may be hazy from cataracts, blurred or partially obscured in the central visual zone because of macular degeneration or distorted and/or blurred from diabetic retinopathy.
 Also, people with glaucoma or retinitis pigmentosa can lose their peripheral vision and have difficulty seeing at night.